wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (h) disclosure of the information would be likely to facilitate the commission of another offence; or

-    *   (i) disclosure of the information would constitute contempt of Court or contempt of the House of Representatives; or
+    *   (i) disclosure of the information would constitute contempt of court or contempt of the House of Representatives; or

     *   (j) the information could be withheld under any privilege applicable under the rules of evidence; or